g3aristi/309-Project/Managment/projects.md

 Pros:

+Cons:
-Cons: we have to account for more user divercity
+* we have to account for more user divercity.
+* I personaly find the context of this project a bit hard to understand, and quick confusing.
+*

 The second option is CommunityFund: Improve Your Community
 Description: CommunityFund